Externalities in Chore Division: Existence of Fair Allocations

+Now we show that at most one cut is required to get a proportional and swap envy-free allocation for chore division with externalities.
+Theorem $1$ leads to the conclusion.

-So we get $V_2(A)=\frac{1}{2}$.
-Thus the allocation $A$ is proportional, swap envy-free, and therefore only needs single cut.
+\textbf{Theorem 1.} \textit{Let $n = 2$.
+Then there is an allocation that is proportional, swap envy-free, and therefore needs at most one cut.}

-The classical model ensures that envy-free (and thus proportional) allocations achieved with only n-1 cuts \cite{rental}.
-It stands to reason that at least that many cuts are required because each agent must get a piece.
+In the general chore division model, envy-free (and hence proportional) allocations that require only $n-1$ cuts are guaranteed to exist.
+Of course, at least that many cuts are required because each agent must receive a piece.
 In contrast, we show there are some instances where zero cuts are needed to achieve swap stability.
-To see this: consider an instance where $v_{i,1}(x)=0, \forall x\in [0,1], \forall i \in N$ and the others density functions are $v_{i,j}(x)=\frac{1}{n-1},\forall x\in [0,1]$ and allocate the entire cake to agent $1$.
+To see this, consider an instance where $v_{i,1}(x)=0, \forall x\in [0,1], \forall i \in N$ and the others disutility functions are $v_{i,j}(x)=\frac{1}{n-1},\forall x\in [0,1]$ and allocate the entire cake to agent $1$.

-Branzei et al. \cite{Brnzei2013ExternalitiesIC} show that a proportional and swap envy-free allocation can require strictly more than $n-1$ cuts.
-Now we demonstrate how a chore division with externalities achieves the same outcome.
+Now we show that a proportional and swap envy-free allocation can require strictly more than $n-1$ cuts.
 This lower bound also applies to swap stability, which entails both proportionality and swap envy-freeness.

-\textbf{Theorem 3.} \textit{There may be strictly more than $n-1$ cuts necessary for a proportional and envy-free swap allocation.} \textit{Proof.} Here we consider an instance and then show that a proportional allocation where $n-1$ cuts are used is not swap envy-free.
-Consider the value density functions: $v_{i,i}(x)=1-\frac{\epsilon}{n},\forall x\in [0,1]$ and for all $i\neq j\in N$,
+\textbf{Theorem 2.} \textit{There may be strictly more than $n-1$ cuts necessary for a proportional and swap envy-free allocation.}